 So you know what interactive tools you can leverage to drive user engagement.
-Now, let's talk about specific strategies that brands use to come up with successful ideas for calculators and quizzes.
+Now, let's talk about specific strategies that brands use to develop successful ideas for calculators and quizzes.

 Sales & marketing funnels usually look something like this.
-And if you were a company that built roofs, you can create quizzes/calculators that map to each stage.
+And if you were a company that built roofs, you could create quizzes/calculators that map to each stage.

-At this stage, you want to simply engage with your customer in the context of the product or service you are selling.
-So you may start with “Which color will look good on your roof?”
-You can also create some very interesting experiences around ideas like:
+At this stage, you want to engage with your customer in the context of your product or service.
+So you may start with "Which colour will look good on your roof?"
+You can also create some exciting experiences around ideas like:

 _1. Are you a ___ expert?_